avitalys/cordova-plugin-sms-receiver/README.md

 This Cordova Android plugin allows you to receive incoming SMS.
 You have the possibility to stop the message broadcasting and, thus, avoid the incoming message native popup.

+* Include fix for the plugin's installation.
+* Include fix for the deprecation of createFromPdu(byte[] pdu, String format) in API 23.
+* Include a new function that ask permission with rationale.

 ## Install

 ```